Iran says captures two U.S.-made miniature surveillance drones

 DUBAI Iran has captured two miniature U.S.-made surveillance drones over the past 17 months, Iranian media reported on Wednesday.

-The lightweight RQ11 Raven drones were brought down by Iranian air defense units in separate incidents in August 2011 and November 2012, Rear Admiral Amir Rastegari told Fars news agency.
+The lightweight RQ11 Raven drones were brought down by Iranian air defence units in separate incidents in August 2011 and November 2012, Rear Admiral Amir Rastegari told Fars news agency.

-"Much of the data of these drones has been decoded by the Army's jihad and research center," he said, without elaborating.
+"Much of the data of these drones has been decoded by the Army's jihad and research centre," he said, without elaborating.

-Manufactured by AeroVironment, the RQ11 Raven has a wingspan of 1.36 meters (4.5 feet) and a range of 10 kilometers (6.2 miles) and is used by the U.S. military for low-altitude surveillance.
+Manufactured by AeroVironment, the RQ11 Raven has a wingspan of 1.36 metres (4.5 feet) and a range of 10 kilometres (6.2 miles) and is used by the U.S. military for low-altitude surveillance.

 Iran said on December 4 that it had captured a U.S. intelligence ScanEagle drone in its air space over the Gulf in the previous few days, but the United States said there was no evidence to support the assertion.